Tattoo Side Effects: Risks & Precautions To Consider

 Image: Shutterstock

 If you experience excessive swelling, persistent pain, redness, or signs of infection, seek medical help.
-Also, if you notice any allergic symptoms such as rashes, itchiness, or breathing difficulties, consult a doctor immediately to address potential complications of tattoos and ensure proper treatment.
+Also, if you notice any allergic symptoms such as a tattoo rash, or breathing difficulties, consult a doctor immediately to address potential complications of tattoos and ensure proper treatment.

 You can also inform the tattoo artist about the ink causing problems and ask for details like brand, color, and batch number to identify the source and treat the issue.
 Whether you are a client, artist, or a professional healthcare provider, report the problem to the FDA.
 Share as much information as possible about the ink and your reaction for safety purposes.